 - Tailor your response to each school.
 If you do your due diligence, and learn about each school to which you apply, you will be able to create much more effective secondary essays.
 You’ll be able to show what you know and write more meaningfully about why you wish to attend a particular school or what you would contribute to its environment.
-If there’s one aspect of the curriculum that particularly appeals to you, cite this in your response.
+If there’s one aspect of the curriculum that particularly appeals to you or a program you would want to participate in, cite this in your response.

 - Help the schools get to know you.
 Secondary essays offer a chance for you to help each school get to know you better.
 The secondary prompts are thoughtfully created by each school because they want to know key pieces of information about you.
 As such, secondaries present a golden opportunity to elaborate on challenges you have overcome, particular passions you have, interests you hold dear, or goals for your future.